8.3. Basic Types of Experimental Design

 Choose Matched Pairs Design when:

-• Individual differences are expected to be very large relative to treatment effects
+• Individual differences are expected to be very large relative to treatment effects, and natural pairs exist among units

-• Sample size is necessarily small (matched pairs maximize power with few units)
+• Sample size is small (matched pairs maximize power with few units)

-• For crossover design: treatments are reversible and washout is feasible
+• For the self-pairing (Type 2) design, treatments are reversible and washout is feasible

 8.3.5.
 Bringing It All Together